MichaelTC5525/Text-2-Pokedex/README.md

 - To learn more about Prolog and its syntax; develop skills in logic programming and how to build a knowledge base for languages like this
 - Parse a query as a sentence, taking components of the sentence to inform the search for results
 - Provide a system that is easily expandable and can include more additional Pokemon individuals and their properties using a consistent format that makes them readily query-able
+- To learn how to make HTTP REST API calls in Prolog to external databases to enrich our knowledge base.
+- To learn how to properly handle responses and data from external API calls using Prolog.

 ## Team / Contributors
 - Justin Jao